 The Office of Accessibility delivers services designed to assist students in maximizing successful participation in college life and in promoting their well-being--academically, socially, emotionally, spiritually and physically.

-In addition to the services we offer, you may also check out disability resources offered through the Loyola Notre Dame Library.
+In addition to the services we offer, you may also check out resources offered through the Loyola Notre Dame Library.

 You Belong Here